The-EDev/testdrone/README.md

 # testdrone
-github should stop giving me suggestions, the last thing on my mind is a repo's name.
+github should stop giving me suggestions, the last thing on my mind is a repo's name. added this bit for testing